rhodyrstats/r_programming_basics/README.md

 Well that's nice...
 Not really useful, but shows the main components, `function()`, and the `{}` which are really the only new things.
 Also,  each function comes with some basic information attached to it and have functions associated with them.
 These are the `formals()`, the `body()`, and the `environment()`.

-The `formals()` are the argument list.
-Our function doesn't have any arguments so we don't get `NULL` back.
+The `formals()` returns the argument list.
+Our function doesn't have any arguments so we get `NULL` back.

 ```r